kelloggm/wpi-paper/experiments/experimental-procedure.md

    d.
 If the project is running a formatter (ex: Spotless), disable it in the build system.
    e.
 Stage your changes with `git add` (in case you missed a formatter).
    f. compile the program and record the output in the spreadsheet.
       TODO: What am I looking for in the voluminous output?
+Often I cannot see anything.
       (You should
       create a new "sheet" in the spreadsheet for each project.
 Copy one that's already there and delete the data in it.)